 Therefore, municipalities are urged to consider projecting salary and wage increases that would reflect their affordability given the current economic challenges.
-Municipalities that are already not in a position to afford the current wage cost, would have to limit the increase in the 2024/25 MTREF and to exercise the option for exemption for any negotiated increase above the level of their affordability
+Municipalities that are already not in a position to afford the current wage cost, would have to limit the increase in the 2024/25 i.
+Non-cash items ii.
+Depreciation and asset impairment

+MTREF and to exercise the option for exemption for any negotiated increase above the level of their affordability